12min

 Tackling Implicit Bias Is Difficult—but Doable

-Since it is implicit by definition, this discriminatory bias is difficult to be eradicated.
+Since it is implicit by definition, this discriminatory bias is difficult to eradicate.

 However, there are some things that work to alleviate it: